-N. Selected applicants who withdraw, drop or make a C or below in any pre-requisite courses registered for at time of application will lose his/her program seat.
+N. Selected applicants who withdraw, drop or make a C or below in any pre-requisite courses registered for at the time of application will lose his/her program seat.

 O. Selected applicants who, after completing all pre-requisites, have a CORE GPA that falls below the 3.4 minimum standard, will lose his/her program seat.

-P. Any successful applicant who has not completed a Bachelor degree prior to application, must provide official transcripts that indicates degree completion prior to the program start date, or he/she will lose the program seat.
+P. Any successful applicant who has not completed a bachelor’s degree prior to application must provide official transcripts that indicate degree completion prior to the program start date, or he/she will lose the program seat.

 Auerbach School of Occupational Therapy OTD Entry-Level Program Admission Criteria

 GRE Analytical Writing

 * CORE GPA is calculated based on grades earned in pre-requisite courses.